Level of education

 C/ Particle sources

-D/ Synchrotron radiations
+D/ Synchrotron radiation

-3/ Main colliders and accelerator
+3/ Main colliders and accelerators

 A/ Cyclotrons